dotnet/iot/src/devices/HCSR04/README.md

 ﻿# HC-SR04

 Device bindings for the HC-SR04 sonar distance sensor.
-Work in progress.

 ## Summary